NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Signature Bond

-You get a couple of those together, and that's another way you can make a run at trying to get the person out.
+You can get a couple of those together, and that's another way you can try to get the person out.
 There are other ways, but it depends on the facts and circumstances of the case.

 Fight the Case or Plea Bargain?